M-Abid34/Tribute-Page/README.md

 # Tribute-Page
-This is a basic Responsive design Tribute Page.
+This is a basic Responsive design Tribute Page.<br>
+Author --> M-Abid34